-In the literature ([6, 12, 31, 43, 83, 85, 25]) on decision theory and decision aiding we may find reference to four types of possible approaches (although some authors omit the last one or two): normative, descriptive, prescriptive and constructive.
-I next clarify what I mean by each of these approaches, noting that different authors may attach different meanings to the same words.
+In the literature [6, 13, 34, 45, 86, 88, 28] on decision theory and decision aiding we can find reference to four types of possible approaches (although some authors omit the last one or two): normative, descriptive, prescriptive and constructive.
+I next clarify what I mean by each of these terms, noting that different authors may attach different meanings to the same words.

-We are concerned here with decision aiding based on formal models of the Decision Maker's (DM) preferences and values.
+We are concerned here with decision aiding based on formal models of the client's preferences and values.
 The preference models, which are going to be used to draw answers to the decision problem, contain therefore a model of rationality.
-The different approaches diverge in the meaning attached to the DM's rationality model, the process of obtaining this model, and the interpretation of the answers that are provided to the DM based on the model.
+The different approaches diverge in the meaning attached to the client's rationality model, the process of obtaining this model, and the interpretation of the answers that are provided to the client based on the model.

-Normative approaches
+• Normative approaches

 Normative approaches derive rationality models from norms established a priori.
 Such norms are postulated as necessary for rational behaviour.
-Deviations from these norms reflect mistakes or shortcomings of the DM who should be aided in learning to decide in a rational way.
-These models are intended to be universal, in that they should apply to all DMs who want to behave rationally.
+Deviations from these norms reflect mistakes or shortcomings of the client who should be aided in learning to decide in a rational way.
+These models are intended to be universal, in that they should apply to all clients who want to behave rationally.
 As an analogy, we may consider ethical norms, laws and religious norms.
-For more details the reader can see the following classics: [29, 30, 106, 54, 79, 86, 108]
+For more details the reader can see the following classics: [32, 33, 109, 56, 82, 89, 112].